SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

     show that no exceptions passes by it.
 This is normally the case for the ELF x86-64 abi, but it can be disabled for some compilation units.
-``nocf_check``
-    This attribute indicates that no control-flow check will be perfomed on the attributed entity.
-It disables -fcf-protection=<> for a specific entity to fine grain the HW control flow protection mechanism.
-The flag is target independant and currently appertains to a function or function pointer.
-``shadowcallstack``
-    This attribute indicates that the ShadowCallStack checks are enabled for the function.
-The instrumentation checks that the return address for the function has not changed between the function prolog and eiplog.
-It is currently x86_64-specific.

 .. _glattrs: